vishnuprkv/Data-analysis-projects/Applesalesanalysis.md

 ## Project Focus

-Utilize SQL functions for aggregations, joins, window functions, and time-based analysis to derive business insights on sales and warranty claims.
+Utilize SQL functions like aggregations, joins, window functions, and time-based analysis to derive business insights on sales and warranty claims.

 ## Dataset